^

 • Palpation.

-• Perhaps a puncture.
+• Possibly a puncture.

-• Analysis of TSH (T3 and T4).
+• TSH (T3 and T4) analysis.

 • Ultrasound of the thyroid gland.

-A thyroid isthmus cyst is diagnosed as follows:
+Thyroid isthmus cyst is diagnosed as follows:

-• Anamnesis, subjective complaints.
+• Collection of anamnesis and subjective complaints.

-• Fine needle biopsy to differentiate the nature of the tumor (benign / malignant).
+• Fine needle biopsy to differentiate the nature of the tumor (benign/malignant).

-It should be noted that cyst puncture is recommended for all entities exceeding one centimeter in size, as well as for those patients who have a hereditary predisposition to endocrine diseases or those who live in an area of increased radiation activity.
+It should be noted that cyst puncture is recommended for all formations exceeding one centimeter in size, as well as for those patients who have a hereditary predisposition to endocrine diseases or those who live in an area of increased radiation activity.

-Small cysts of the thyroid gland often disappear on their own, subject to the iodine-containing diet, excluding the effects of thermal factors and psycho-emotional stress.
-The prognosis for such colloidal formations is favorable at almost 100%.
+Small thyroid cysts often disappear on their own when following an iodine-containing diet, eliminating exposure to heat and psycho-emotional stress.
+The prognosis for such colloid formations is almost 100% favorable.

-Endocrinologists consider incorrect the expression “multiple cysts of the thyroid gland” as a diagnosis, rather it is not a clinical definition of the disease, but a conclusion of instrumental studies, which include ultrasound.
-The term polycystosis is, in principle, excluded from the diagnostic dictionary and is transferred to the category of definitions (definitions) of tissue changes in any organ - the ovaries, the thyroid gland, the kidneys.
-Multiple cysts of the thyroid gland are detected by ultrasound scanning as the initial pathological hyperplasia of the tissue structure in response to iodine salt deficiency.
-Most often - this is the first signal of a developing pathology of the thyroid gland, for example, struma - goiter.
-The main reason for this deformation is iodine deficiency, respectively, treatment should be directed to neutralizing the provoking factors - the impact of environmental, psycho-emotional, food strumogens and iodine replenishment.
-The so-called polycystic thyroid disease requires regular monitoring of its size, assessment of functioning, that is, the patient is simply under medical supervision and an ultrasound scan of the thyroid gland takes place once every six months.
-In addition, it is advisable to develop a special diet, diet, together with the doctor nutritionist, perhaps visiting psychotherapy sessions to restore emotional balance.
+Endocrinologists consider the expression "multiple thyroid cysts" as a diagnosis to be incorrect.
+Rather, it is not a clinical definition of the disease, but a conclusion of instrumental studies, which include ultrasound.
+The term polycystic disease is basically excluded from the diagnostic dictionary and transferred to the category of definitions of tissue changes in any organ - ovaries, thyroid gland, kidneys.
+Multiple thyroid cysts are detected using ultrasound scanning as an initial pathological hyperplasia of the tissue structure in response to a deficiency of iodine salts.
+Most often, this is the first signal of developing thyroid pathology, for example, goiter.
+The main cause of this deformation is iodine deficiency, accordingly, treatment should be aimed at neutralizing the provoking factors - the impact of environmental, psychoemotional, food goitrogens and replenishing iodine.
+The so-called polycystic thyroid gland requires regular monitoring of its size, evaluation of its functioning, that is, the patient is simply under the supervision of a doctor and undergoes an ultrasound of the thyroid gland once every six months.
+In addition, it is advisable to develop a special diet, diet together with a nutritionist, possibly attending psychotherapy sessions to restore emotional balance.

 Thyroid cyst in children

-• HAT is a chronic autoimmune thyroiditis.
+• CHAT – chronic autoimmune thyroiditis.

 • Acute - diffuse, purulent or non-purulent thyroiditis.